sulu/sulu/UPGRADE.md

     prefix: /admin/api
 ```

-then add the following to the dependencies section of your `assets/admin/package.json`:
+Furthermore, you need to add the Javascript code of the bundle to the dependencies section in your `assets/admin/package.json`:

 ```json
 "sulu-trash-bundle": "file:node_modules/@sulu/vendor/sulu/sulu/src/Sulu/Bundle/TrashBundle/Resources/js",
 ```

-and import the `SuluTrashBundle` assets in your `assets/admin/index.js`:
+Finally, you need to import the `SuluTrashBundle` Javascript code in your `assets/admin/index.js` file:

 ```js
 import 'sulu-trash-bundle';